mmark-md/mmark/README.md

 ### Differences in inline parsing

 Emphasis and strong emphasis is an especially hairy topic in the Common Mark specification.
-There are 17 ad-hoc rules defining interaction between `*` and `_` -based emphasis and more than an half of all Common Mark examples (that's about 300) test just this tricky logic.
+There are 17 ad-hoc rules defining the interaction between `*` and `_` -based emphasis and more than an half of all Common Mark examples (that's about 300) test just this.

 Not only it is hard to implement, it's hard to understand for humans too.
 For example, this input: